 The exponential distribution is concerned with the amount of time until a specific event occurs.
-For example, the amount of time until the next rain storm likely has an exponential distribution.
-Other examples include the duration of long distance telephone calls, and the amount of time until an electronics component fails.
+For example, the amount of time until the next rain storm likely has an exponential probability distribution.
+Other random variable examples include the mean simulation duration of long distance telephone calls, and the mean amount of time until an electronics component fails.

-For an exponential distribution, there are few large values and more smaller values.
+For an exponential density function, there are few large data values and more smaller data values.
 For example, if we look at customer purchases in a store, there usually a few large customers and many smaller ones.

-The exponential distribution is widely used in the field of reliability.
-Reliability deals with the amount of time a product lasts.
+The exponential probability distribution function is widely used in the field of reliability.
+Reliability deals with the amount of time a product or value lasts.

-The exponential distribution is an appropriate model if the following conditions are true.
+The exponential distribution function is an appropriate model if the following expression and parameter conditions are true.